andrinux/PCFS/README.md

 * More on the way... :)

 ##Technology
-It is pretty hard to debug a kernel space file system.
-So I decide to try a userspace one first and migrate it to kernel version.
+I decide to try a userspace one first and migrate it to kernel version.
 Actually, migrating to Kernel is always necessary.
+Another project TC-Ext2 is for kernel version.

 ##How did I do
 * Add extra information on the metadata of data blocks